EliasBerhe/Digital-Humanity-Project/README.md

+	d.
 How successful is the program?

 The program run very successful but could be more efficient in incorporating the functions to be able to write the calculations into the text files that have the data collection so it would not have been put in manually.